Keith-Hughes/BursaryDatabase/README.md

 1. Execute the `create_tables.sql` procedure to create all necessary tables.

     ```sql
-    -- Example command to execute the procedure
     EXEC create_tables;
     ```

 2. Execute the `populate_constants.sql` procedure to populate constant data.

     ```sql
-    -- Example command to execute the procedure
     EXEC populate_constants;
     ```